 Lynch’s 1997 paper with Alba and colleagues on Internet shopping and his 2000 paper with Ariely on price sensitivity on the Internet are both among the most cited academic papers about internet marketing.

 His research since coming to CU in 2009 has focused on consumer financial decision making, intertemporal choice, and planning for use of money and time, including: Lynch, Netemeyer, Spiller, and Zammit’s (2010 Journal of Consumer Research) generalizable scale of “propensity to plan”; Fernbach, Kan and Lynch’s (2015 Journal of Consumer Research) analysis of prioritization and planning for efficiency in the face of low resource slack; Jhang and Lynch’s (2015 Journal of Consumer Research) analysis of why consumers feel more busy now than in the future when they are close to completing even inconsequential goals; and Berman, Tran, Lynch, and Zauberman’s (2016 Journal of Marketing Research) analysis of why consumers underweight changes in their expenses over time in projections of future spare money.
-Lynch's work in consumer financial decision making includes Fernandes, Lynch, and Netemeyer’s (2014) meta-analysis of the (very small) effects of financial education on downstream financial behavior.
+Lynch's work in consumer financial decision making includes Fernandes, Lynch, and Netemeyer’s (2014) meta-analysis of the (very small) effects of financial education on downstream financial behavior, Netemeyer, Warmath, Fernandes, and Lynch’s (2018) analysis of the effects of financial well-being on overall well-being, and Ward and Lynch’s (in press) analysis of how couples divide up financial responsibility, affecting the development or lack of development of financial literacy over time.

-Lynch teaches undergraduate Marketing Research and capstone Senior Seminar in Marketing for marketing majors, Principles of Marketing & Management for the undergraduates in the business minor program, an MBA elective on the use of market intelligence in business decision–making, and a Ph.D. course on designing experiments in the social sciences.
-He received the Leeds MBA (Elective) Teaching Excellence Awards in 2011 and 2013 and has received teaching awards at Duke and University of Florida.
+Lynch has taught an MBA elective on the use of market intelligence in business decision making as well as undergraduate Marketing Research and capstone Senior Seminar in Marketing for marketing majors, Principles of Marketing & Management for the undergraduates in the business minor program, and a Ph.D. course on designing experiments in the social sciences.
+He received the Leeds MBA (Elective) Teaching Excellence Award in 2011 and 2013 and has received teaching awards at Duke and University of Florida.
 He has supervised or co-supervised 90+ PhD dissertations over his career and his former students are on the faculties of the world's leading business schools.